How to Make Getting an IV Less Painful

 If you have a pediatric patient who is nervous about getting an IV inserted, there are a number of child-friendly steps you can take to help put them at ease.

-When possible, give your pediatric patients a sense of empowerment by letting them touch, hold and play with medical equipment.
+When possible, give your pediatric patients a sense of empowerment by letting them touch, hold and play with medical equipment (even play equipment).

 Ask the caregiver to bring in a toy or beloved stuffed animal.